A Letter from Our Director on Winnebago's Covid-19 Response

 It was exceptionally helpful that Laura is a pediatrician, public health official and national thinker and leader in COVID planning.
 She helped formulate the Field Guide for ACA and consulted with many camps on how to use their assets to open safely and healthily.
 We, along with our Senior Staff, understand the value of uncertainty tolerance and that the basic tenets of camp; physical and emotional safety, connection and learning can take place in a variety of shapes and forms.

-Please feel free to read below information that we used last summer in formulating camp and some of the results from the summer.
+Please feel free to read below information that we used the last three summers in formulating camp and some of the results from the summer of 2020.